MartMbithi/mplayer/README.md

 # mplayer
-an android app for playing music
-Download the zipped file extract and install the app ENJOY AND SHARE
+Mplayer is an android Music Player Developed by Martin Mbithi which focusses on simplicity, performance and efficiency.